CAiM-lab/PPO/README.md

 # RLmuscle

 ## Set up python environment
-1. Clone OpenAI gym and openAI baselines
+1. Clone OpenAI gym and OpenAI baselines
 2. Copy the test_envs.py to OpenAI/gym_shoulder/gym_OneMuscle/envs/ (Create the directory first)
 3. Copy the __init__.py to the same directory
 4. Copy the setup.py to OpenAI/gym_shoulder/